Training and progression

 However, all student teachers training in Wales will undertake some Welsh language learning as part of their course.
 As well as being a core curriculum subject, compulsory until the age of 16, incidental Welsh (such as greetings and commands) is used around the classroom in both primary and secondary schools across Wales.

-The universities in Wales that offer teacher training courses
+The initial teacher education partnerships in Wales that offer teacher training courses

 - University of South Wales ITE Partnership

-- University of Wales Trinity Saint David (UWTSD)
+- Yr Athrofa: Professional Learning Partnership (University of Wales Trinity Saint David)

 How and when do you apply for teacher training in Wales?

-To apply for the salaried or the part-time PGCE you need to apply directly to The The Open University in Wales .
+To apply for the school-based salaried route or part-time PGCE you need to apply directly through The Open University in Wales .

 Funding for teacher training in Wales